Women, Gender, and Sexuality Studies, B.A., B.S.

 Why Study Women, Gender, and Sexuality Studies at Grand Valley?

-- Students develop a commitment to the community through internships, service learning, and volunteering.
+- Develop a commitment to community through internships, service learning, and volunteering.

 - Actively engage in individual and collaborative research projects with impact on culture and society.